Walter Devereux of Bodenham and Bromwich: Death

 Walter Devereux of Bodenham and Bromwich probably died in rebellion at the Battle of Evesham on 4 August 1265.
-His son, Walter Devereux the Younger made claim against Roger Mortimer and Maud his wife for 2 carucates of land in the village of Bodenham, 1 carucate in the village of Maund, and 1 carucate in the village of Wellbrook that they withheld by reason of war and because he was underage.
+His son, Walter Devereux the Younger made a claim against Roger Mortimer and Maud his wife for 2 carucates of land in the village of Bodenham, 1 carucate in the village of Maund, and 1 carucate in the village of Wellbrook that they withheld because of war and because he was underage.
 He demonstrated that he was of full age, and was granted his lands according to the terms of the Dictum of Kenilworth.